Crimson Quill’s Appraisal #40

 There are a few more points I wish to make that I believe raise Unhinged above the bottom feeders.
-First a dash of trivia: it was filmed entirely on location in Pittock Mansion, Portland, Oregon over nineteen straight nights of dusk through dawn shooting, using stage performers from a community theatre company so, in that respect, it’s a true designer original.
+First a dash of trivia: it was filmed entirely on location in Pittock Mansion, Portland, Oregon over nineteen straight nights of dusk through dawn shooting, using stage performers from a community theater company so, in that respect, it’s a true designer original.
 Not enough?
 Okay, well how about these apples?
 By my own observation it appears that Ti West may have drawn a little inspiration from Gronquist’s movie for his awe-inspiring retro-styled The House of the Devil.
 There are a number of parallels between them while clearly West does a far more sturdy job with his proliferation.
 So, if Unhinged had never existed, we may not have had introduction to what is arguably one of the best straight horror flicks of the past decade.

 Still not convinced?
 Try this on for size then.
 The reveal at the close precedes Sleepaway Camp (whose finale is regarded as revolutionary) by three years.
 Unhinged was knocking about for two of those before gaining distribution rights, making it the pioneer of the transgender killer twist in my estimations.
 If none of the aforementioned are sufficient to whet your appetite just a little then I have only one point left to make.
 It may be poorly paced, padded like a cell in a psych ward (79 minutes should not feel overlong), and feature largely substandard performances (although Janet Penner puts in a gloriously demented turn as Marion/

 Marlon) but it has a certain undeniable something.
 While these flaws exist and are each applicable, the image of that little tool shed light suddenly illuminating overlaid by Newton’s erratic electronic composition is more than enough to warrant its existence.
 Maybe if it had been called Don’t Go in the Shed, it would have amassed more curiosity.

 Crimson Quill’s Judgement: 6/10